onflow/docs/docs/tools/flow-cli/flix.md

 ### Execute

 The Flow CLI provides a `flix` command to `execute` FLIX.
-The Cadence being execute in the FLIX can be a transaciton or script.
+The Cadence being execute in the FLIX can be a transaction or script.

 ```shell
 flow flix execute <query> [<argument> <argument>...] [flags]